voronoys/fairsplit/README.md

 ## Quick reading: Highlights

-Soccer is the most popular sport in Brazil and before every (non-professional) match, a task is necessary: split the teams.
-A common way to do it is to choose as many captains as the number of teams.
-They have the role to select their teams based on their previous knowledge about the players’ skills.
-The algorithm starts with one of these captains selecting one player among all available ones.
-After that, it is time for the next captain to start selecting their team and again another player is selected among all available players.
-The algorithm keeps going until all the players are allocated to a team.
+Soccer is the most popular sport in Brazil, and before every (non-professional) match, an important task is required: **split the teams in equal size, and hopefully in balanced power**.
+A common strategy to do it is to choose as many captains as the number of teams.
+Next, the captains have to select their teams based on their previous knowledge about the players’ skills.
+The dynamic of picking the players start with one of these captains selecting one player among all available ones.
+After that,  the next captain picks a player to his/her team.
+The dynamic keeps going until all the players are designated to a team.

 Usually, the last captain has a weaker team as the other captains have already selected the best players before.
-Also, the ‘best player’ can be someone good in one specific position and the concept itself is completely subjective.
-The same situation is rapidly applicable to other sports as volleyball, handball, basketball, eSports and so on.
-However, the task of creating teams is not just applied to sports.
+Also, the ‘best player’ can be someone good in one specific position (defence or attack), and the concept itself is entirely subjective.
+The same situation is rapidly applicable to other sports such as volleyball, handball, basketball, eSports, etc. However, the task of creating teams is not just applied to sports.
 It is common to have teams in a company, for example.
 In such a case, the teams are defined based on the needs of each project.

 <center>
 <img src="docs/radar.png"></img>